-(bb) Modifications to Chapter 32:
+(z) Modifications to Chapter 32:

-Delete paragraph 32.1.1.1 in its entirety and substitute in its place the following:
+1. Delete paragraph 32.1.1.1 in its entirety and substitute in its place the following:

-- 32.1.1.1 "General.
-The requirements of this chapter shall apply to new buildings or portions thereof used as residential board and care occupancies (See 3.3.196.12\ and 3.3.214\ and their Annex A notes).
-This designation shall include, but may not be limited to, a personal care home or community living arrangement, as defined in 120-3-3-.03 of the Rules and Regulations of the Safety Fire Commissioner. - 32.1.1.1 Additions, Conversions, Modernizations, Renovations, and Construction Operations.
+32.1.1.1 General.
+The requirements of this chapter shall apply to new buildings or portions thereof used as residential board and care occupancies (See 3.3.205.12 and 3.3.223 and their Annex A notes).
+This designation shall include, but is not be limited to, a personal care home or community living arrangement, as defined in Rule 120-3-3-.03.

+32.1.1.1 Additions, Conversions, Modernizations, Renovations, and Construction Operations.
 Additions shall be separated from any existing structure not conforming to the provisions of Chapter 32 by a fire barrier having not less than a 2-hour fire resistance rating and constructed of materials as required for the addition.
 (See 4.6.5 and 4.6.7) Doors in fire barriers shall normally be kept closed, however, doors shall be permitted to be held open if they meet the requirements of 7.2.1.8.2, and such doors shall be released upon activation of the building fire alarm system.

-- 32.1.1.1.2.
-Conversion.
-For purposes of this chapter, exceptions for conversions shall apply only for a change of occupancy from an existing residential or health care occupancy. - 32.1.1.1.3 Change of Occupancy.
+32.1.1.1.2.Conversion.
+For purposes of this chapter, exceptions for conversions shall apply only for a change of occupancy from an existing residential or health care occupancy.

+32.1.1.1.3 Change of Occupancy.
 A change from a licensed personal care home to an assisted living community or memory care unit shall be considered a change of occupancy or subclassification and would be required to meet the provisions of Chapter 35 for existing construction.
-Such changes in occupancy classification or subclassification are considered as proposed (new) buildings and shall be subject to the applicable administrative provisions of Section 103 of the International Fire Code, as adopted by Chapter 120-3-3 of the Rules and Regulations of the Safety Fire Commissioner. - 32.1.1.1.4.
-Renovations, Alterations, and Modernizations.
+Such changes in occupancy classification or subclassification are considered as proposed (new) buildings and shall be subject to the applicable administrative provisions of Section 103 of the International Fire Code, as adopted by Chapter 120-3-3 of the Rules and Regulations of the Safety Fire Commissioner.
+32.1.1.1.4.Renovations, Alterations, and Modernizations.
 (See 4.6.7)

-32.1.1.1.5.
-Construction, Repair, and Improvement Operations.
-(See 4.6.10)"
+32.1.1.1.5.Construction, Repair, and Improvement Operations.
+(See 4.6.10)

-- 2. Delete paragraph 32.1.1.4 in its entirety and substitute in its place the following: - 32.1.1.4 "Personal Care Homes and Community Living Arrangements with Five or More Residents.
-A personal care home or community living arrangement with five or more residents, as defined in 120-3 .3-.03 of the Rules and Regulations of the Safety Fire Commissioner, shall comply with the general provisions of 32.1 of this Chapter 32, and with the applicable provisions for residential board and care occupancies as defined in 3.3.196.12 of this Code.
-The provisions of Chapter 32 for large facilities are deemed to provide for the use of "defend in place" fire response strategies should self-preservation measures not be deemed successful. - 32.1.1.4.1 Goals and Objectives.
-The goals and objectives of Sections 4.1 and 4.2 of this Code shall be met with due consideration for functional requirements, which are accomplished by limiting the development and spread of a fire to the room of origin and reducing the need for total occupant evacuation except for the room of fire origin.
+2. Delete paragraph 32.1.1.4 in its entirety and substitute in its place the following:

+32.1.1.4 Personal Care Homes and Community Living Arrangements with Five or More Residents.
+A personal care home or community living arrangement with five or more residents, as defined in Rule 120-3 .3-.03 shall comply with the general provisions of 32.1 of this Chapter 32, and with the applicable provisions for residential board and care occupancies as defined in 3.3.205.12 of this Code.
+The provisions of Chapter 32 for large facilities are deemed to provide for the use of "defend in place" fire response strategies should self-preservation measures not be deemed successful.

+32.1.1.4.1 Goals and Objectives.
+See paragraph 18.1.1.2 for goals and objectives.